 In 2006, Scarlett Johansson sang the track "Summertime" for Unexpected Dreams – Songs from the Stars, a non-profit collection of songs recorded by Hollywood actors.

-In 2006, Scarlett Johansson starred in 'The Prestige' and 'Scoop', continuing her work with Woody Allen in the latter.
+In 2006, Scarlett Johansson starred in 'The Prestige', adding to her growing filmography.

-In 2006, Scarlett Johansson starred in the short film 'When the Deal Goes Down' to accompany Bob Dylan's song.
-She also had a supporting role in Christopher Nolan's mystery thriller 'The Prestige', where she played the assistant and lover of Hugh Jackman's character.
-While the film was a success, Johansson's performance received mixed reviews.
+In 2006, Scarlett Johansson starred in the short film 'When the Deal Goes Down' to accompany Bob Dylan's song and had a supporting role in Christopher Nolan's 'The Prestige'.
+While 'The Prestige' was a success, Johansson's performance received mixed reviews.

 In April 2007, Scarlett Johansson began dating Canadian actor Ryan Reynolds.